 - Contact the researcher and set up a face-to-face interview.

 - You and the researcher have to complete a hard copy of the COMM 3990 Contract.

-- With the completed contract in hand, see our communication advisor in Ford 276 to receive your permission number for COMM 3990.
+- With the completed contract in hand, schedule an appointment with the communication advisor in 274 Ford to receive your permission number for COMM 3990.